 E. Proportion of investments

 A minimum of 85% of the investments of the financial product are used to meet the environmental or social characteristics promoted by the financial product.
-The remaining investments are used for hedging or relate to cash held as ancillary liquidity.
+The remaining investments, which are not used to meet the environmental or social characteristics, are used for hedging or relate to cash held as ancillary liquidity.

 F. Monitoring of environmental or social characteristics